Bandwidth/bandwidth-cli/README.md

 First time users should use the `quickstart` command to get started.
 You can use `quickstart` to order a number without prior setup, or simply setup your account (and order numbers later). `quickstart` can be used as many times as needed, and will automatically set up a new site, sippeer, and application without interacting with or influencing existing account settings.

+More information about callback urls can be found at https://dev.bandwidth.com/guides/callbacks/callbacks.html

 ```
 >bandwidth quickstart
 ?
 Please enter a message callbackUrl.
 Information about sent messages will be sent here. (example: http://example.com)